 Drinks included: Drinks are not included here.

-Notes: Children over ten can join the guided 4WD trips into the park; families with younger children will need to book a private vehicle and guide if they wish to take a guided trip.
+Notes: Children over ten can join the guided game drives into the Children over the age of 10 can join the guided game drives into the Etosha National Park; families with younger children will need to book a private vehicle and guide if they wish to take a guided trip.